LibraryCarpentry/lc-git/episodes/02-getting-started.md

 ~~~
 {: .output}

-Let's go ahead and add our information to our configuration now.
+Assuming you have not set up Git on your computer before, let's go ahead and add our information to our configuration now.

 Please note: For this lesson, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].